 2) Ensure safe drinking water standards address all PFAS.
 The Department of Health is currently in the process of establishing standards for PFAS in drinking water, which are set to be finalized later this year.
 Setting standards for all PFAS is the only way to ensure that Washingtonians have access to safe drinking water.

 3) Adopt strong regulations to clean up PFAS contamination and hold polluters accountable.
 Existing PFAS contamination needs to be dealt with swiftly.
-It’s not acceptable for any community to suffer health, economic or other negative consequences while the chemical industry continues to reap huge profits.
-Communities like Coupeville (Whidbey Island) and Airway Heights (Spokane) have suffered enough from PFAS contamination.
+It’s not acceptable for any community to suffer health, economic or other negative consequences while the chemical industry continues to reap huge profits. (link to Make them Pay) Communities like Coupeville (Whidbey Island) and Airway Heights (Spokane) have suffered enough from PFAS contamination.

 4) Obtain more information on waste sources of PFAS.
 Sewage sludge (biosolids) should be tested for PFAS chemicals, beginning with sludge applied to dairy and other farms in our state.
 Alternative disposal methods should be investigated to keep PFAS off of farms and other lands.
 This action is vital to prevent continual recontamination of our food and bodies with PFAS.